-The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising quite rapidly, flying past 1,500 home sales per year and now has risen past 1,600 sales per year and is hovering around 1,650 sales per year!
+The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising rapidly, flying past 1,500 sales per year, then past 1,600, and was heading towards 1,700 sales per year until the recent drop in March 2022.
 The median sales price has been trending upwards for several years now.

 This graph provides an overall indicator of the state of our housing market, showing both the number of homes being sold each year (yellow bars) as well as changes in the median sales price during the same time period (blue line).
 Over the past 11 years we have seen relatively steady increases in the number of homes sold each year in Harrisonburg and Rockingham County - with a surprisingly large 13% increase in 2020 followed by another strong 12% increase in 2021.
-The median sales price has also been consistently increasing for ten years now, up to an all time high in 2021 of \$270,000 thanks to 10% increase in 2020 and 201.
+The median sales price has also been consistently increasing for ten years now, up to an all time high in 2021 of \$270,000 thanks to 10% increase in 2020 and 2021.